 Having live data also means you can reuse presentations time and time again and the numbers will always be up to data and accurate.
 You don’t need to add new visualizations to the slide deck at the end of every month.
 You just need to refresh the report and update the narrative.
 This is a huge time saving.

 As great as all this sounds, you need to know how to make any of this possible.
-And fortunately, there is a brand new solution to the governed data presentation issue.
+And fortunately, there is an intuitive solution to the governed data presentation issue.

-Present lets you pull the data straight from the analytics suite into the presentation slides so that, even if the numbers change overnight, you will have the most up-to-date data to present.
+Present lets you pull the data straight from the analytics suite into the presentation slides so that even if the numbers change overnight, you will have the most up-to-date data to present.
 If you want a snapshot from a point in time instead, you can include that too.
-But as it’s coming directly from the analytics suite, you can be assured that the data is accurate.
+But as it’s coming directly from the analytics suite itself, you can be assured that the data is accurate.

-The data comes with the narrative delivered by the presenter - data storytelling.
+The data comes with the narrative delivered by the presenter - which is data storytelling.

 Presentations are a great platform for data storytelling.
 In fact, that is a significant part of the world-famous TED talks that inform, entertain, and enlighten us on every topic under the sun.